Great Wines For Dad — Reds, White and Sparkling Picks That Will Impress For Father's Day Or Any Fun Occasion

 Head winemaker Adam Louder – who began his career in 1998 at Langi as a cellar hand under Mast – used 70 percent whole berry and 30 percent whole bunch in this vintage.
 (I had the pleasure of meeting and sharing a table with Louden earlier this year, and during the meal we shared he guided us through a tasting of his wines.)

 Your lucky recipient can drink this bottle now, and he’ll enjoy its grandeur, But if he’s of the mind to put it down for a decade or so, upon uncorking it, years wiser himself, he’ll appreciate a world class wine in its full maturity.
-Pair with lamb or beef short ribs with a parsnip purée.
+Pair this wine with lamb or beef short ribs with a parsnip purée.

 Acumen Napa Valley is the source of another red wine perfect for dads, and the 2021 Acumen PEAK Edcora Vineyard Cabernet Sauvignon ($175) is fit for first class gifting.
 Fruit here is sourced from two Edcora blocks favored by winemaker Phillip Titus.
 Clones 15 and 169 are showcased in this vintage, which will provide lots of pleasure now and, cellared correctly, for many years in the future.
 The volcanic soils that dominate Edcora give this wine a precise minerality, while the fruit offers the drinker a powerhouse, though refined, melange of luscious cassis, graphite, dark berry and sensual herb.
 This 100 percent cabernet will pair wonderfully with a standing rib roast.